« View All Posts

 How to Prepare for CVSA International Roadcheck

 There’s a reason some drivers take blitz week off.
 It can be stressful and even a clean inspection will add time to your day.
 When you’re a truck driver, time is money.
-However, with a little preparation, you can survive blitz week!
+However, with a little preparation, you will survive blitz week!

 Follow these tips to prepare for blitz week: